 Event Organizers

-This rally is being organized by Friends of Foreign Aid, a grassroots effort composed of retired Senior Foreign Service members, USAID program implementer’s staff, nonprofit organizations, and other senior leaders in foreign assistance.
-This group came together in response to the administration’s executive order halting USAID projects, and the recent events involving the dissolution of USAID.
+This rally was organized by Friends of Foreign Aid, a grassroots effort composed of retired Senior Foreign Service members, USAID program implementer’s staff, nonprofit organizations, and other senior leaders in foreign assistance.
+This group came together in response to the administration’s executive order halting USAID projects and the recent events involving the dissolution of USAID.

 -